Toxice/Assignment_3_Final/README.md

 It attaches a new_block_size field to an ACK packet.

 The window_framer.py on the client receives this, calculates the remaining raw text, and re-slices the remaining payload into new chunk sizes on the fly.

-🤝 Contributing
-Feel free to fork this project and submit pull requests.
-Suggestions for implementing congestion control (like TCP Tahoe/Reno) are welcome.

-Internal Reasoning for the User: I have organized the README to highlight the "Dynamic Sizing" feature, as that is the most complex and unique part of your implementation.
-I also inferred the directory structure (Network_Packets and Utils) based on the import statements found in client.py, as the code will not run without those folders existing.